Natural Gas Efficiency Programs (2018 Program Year)

 Many natural gas utility companies have long-performing natural gas efficiency programs.
 Based on experience and expertise, and shaped by regulatory oversight and partner engagement, natural gas utilities continue to invest in new strategies to extend energy efficiency options to customers and their communities and to accelerate progress towards realizing a clean energy future.

-The 2018 CEE Annual Industry Report presents data collected from members of the American Gas Association (AGA) and the Consortium for Energy Efficiency (CEE) on natural gas and electric ratepayer-funded efficiency and conservation programs to provide insights into respective industry trends.
+The 2018 Program Year Natural Gas Efficiency Programs Report presents data collected from members of the American Gas Association (AGA) and the Consortium for Energy Efficiency (CEE) on natural gas ratepayer-funded efficiency and conservation programs to provide insights into respective industry trends.
 Data specific to natural gas programs are included as appendices.

 AGA would like to thank the members of AGA and CEE in the U.S. and Canada for participating in this important data-collection effort.
 We tremendously appreciate the time and effort given by all survey respondents throughout the information gathering and validation process.